Leonard Woolley

 Sir Charles Leonard Woolley (17 April 1880 – 20 February 1960) was a British archaeologist best known for his excavations at Ur in Mesopotamia.
 He is recognized as one of the first "modern" archaeologists who excavated in a methodical way, keeping careful records, and using them to reconstruct ancient life and history.
 Woolley was knighted in 1935 for his contributions to the discipline of archaeology.
-He married the British archaeologist Katharine Woolley.
+He was married to the British archaeologist Katharine Woolley.

 Early life

-Woolley was the son of a clergyman, and was brother to Geoffrey Harold Woolley, VC, and George Cathcart Woolley.
+Woolley was the son of a clergyman, Rev. George Herbert Woolley, the curate of St Matthew’s, Upper Clapton, in London, and his wife Sarah.
+Geoffrey Harold Woolley, VC, and George Cathcart Woolley were his brothers.
 He was born at 13 Southwold Road, Upper Clapton, in the modern London Borough of Hackney and educated at St John's School, Leatherhead and New College, Oxford.
 He was interested in excavations from a young age.

 Career

 In 1905, Woolley became assistant of the Ashmolean Museum, Oxford.
 Volunteered by Arthur Evans to run the excavations on the Roman site at Corbridge (near Hadrian's Wall) for Francis Haverfield, Woolley began his excavation career there in 1906, later admitting in Spadework that "I had never studied archaeological methods even from books ... and I had not any idea how to make a survey or a ground-plan" (Woolley 1953:15).
 Nevertheless, the Corbridge Lion was found under his supervision.

 Woolley next travelled to Nubia in southern Egypt, where he worked with David Randall-MacIver on the Eckley Coxe Expedition to Nubia conducted under the auspices of the University of Pennsylvania Museum.
 Between 1907 and 1911 they conducted archaeological excavations and survey at sites including Areika, Buhen, and the Meroitic town of Karanog.
 In 1912–1914, with T. E. Lawrence as his assistant, he excavated the Hittite city of Carchemish in Syria.
 Lawrence and Woolley were apparently working for British Naval Intelligence and monitoring the construction of Germany's Berlin-to-Baghdad railway.

 During World War I, Woolley, with Lawrence, was posted to Cairo, where he met Gertrude Bell.
 He then moved to Alexandria, where he was assigned to work on naval espionage.
 Turkey captured a ship he was on, and held him for two years in a relatively comfortable prisoner-of-war camp.
 He received the Croix de Guerre from France at the war's end.

 In the following years, Woolley returned to Carchemish, and then worked at Amarna in Egypt.